• Skip to primary navigation

 • Recipe

-You know you have managed to make tofu taste amazing, when your husband, a very outspoken naysayer when it comes to tofu, is heaping some of your tofu burrito bowl ingredients on top of his own pork-filled dinner.
+You know you have managed to make tofu taste amazing, when your husband, a very outspoken naysayer when it comes to tofu (and spicy food in general), is heaping some of your tofu burrito bowl ingredients on top of his pork-filled dinner.

 It is a very satisfying feeling indeed.